MarvelBoy047/OSS_Lab/README.md

 ### Development Setup

-1. Fork the repository
+1. Fork the repository.
 2. Create a feature branch: `git checkout -b feature/amazing-feature`
-3. Make your changes
+3. Make your changes.
-4. Add tests if applicable
-5. Commit your changes: `git commit -m 'Add amazing feature'`
+4. Commit your changes: `git commit -m 'Add amazing feature'`
-6. Push to the branch: `git push origin feature/amazing-feature`
+5. Push to the branch: `git push origin feature/amazing-feature`
-7. Open a Pull Request
+6. Open a Pull Request.

 ### Contribution Guidelines

-- Follow existing code style and conventions
+- Follow existing code style and conventions.
-- Add tests for new functionality
+- Add tests for new functionality where applicable.
-- Update documentation as needed
+- Update documentation as needed.
-- Ensure all tests pass before submitting

-### Areas for Contribution

-- **AI Models**: Integration with additional open-source models
-- **UI Components**: New visualization and interaction patterns
-- **Analysis Tools**: Specialized modules for different research domains
-- **Documentation**: Tutorials, guides, and examples

 ## 🙏 Acknowledgments

-- **OpenAI** for the incredible gpt-oss models
-- **Groq** for ultra-fast inference infrastructure
+- **Groq** for providing ultra-fast inference infrastructure for open-source models.
-- **SearXNG** for privacy-focused search capabilities
+- **SearXNG** for its powerful, privacy-focused search capabilities.
-- **The open-source community** for the amazing tools and libraries
+- **The open-source community** for creating the amazing tools and libraries that make this project possible.

 ## 📞 Support